 f) This same policy also states, "Allegations of offender sexual abuse by employees shall immediately be reported to the CAO or designee for possible investigation or inquiry.
 If the staff member who processes the informal resolution requests determines that it meets the definition of a PREA emergency complaint, the offender will be provided an informal resolution request form.
 Emergency informal resolution requests will be processed as follows: The offender will request an informal resolution request form from case management staff members and briefly state the issues and subject of complaint in accordance with this procedure.
 When a staff member receives the completed informal resolution request form from the offender, the staff member will record receipt of the form in accordance with this procedure and it will be taken to the CAO or designee immediately.
 Upon receipt of an informal resolution request from an offender, the CAO or designee may confer with the PREA site coordinator to make the determination if the informal resolution request should be handled as an emergency.
 The CAO or designee will prepare an initial response which will be attached to the informal resolution request and provided to the offender within 48 hours of receipt of the initial filing date.
-The offender within 5 calendar days from the initial filing date.
-The offender within 5 calendar days from the initial filing date.
-The offender within 5 calendar days from the initial filing date.
-The offender will sign and date the response for the initial filing date.
+The offender will sign and date the response.
+A final response from the CAO or designee will be provided to the offender within 5 calendar days from the initial filing date.
+The offender will sign and date the form.
 The initial and final response for the informal resolution request shall document the department's determination whether the offender is in substantial risk of imminent sexual abuse and the action taken in response to the emergency informal resolution request.
 If the offender is unsatisfied with the final response for the informal resolution request and chooses to file a grievance, an offender grievance form will be provided.
 The grievance or grievance appeal will then be processed as a non-emergency PREA complaint as noted in this procedure."
 (Pages 18 - 19)